Physicslibrary/Threejs-WebXR-67P/README.md

 [https://physicslibrary.github.io/Threejs-WebXR-67P/test/webxr_vr_ballshooter-2.html](https://physicslibrary.github.io/Threejs-WebXR-67P/test/webxr_vr_ballshooter-2.html)

+With Oculus Quest's 6DOF tracking, freely move around Rosetta/67P within Oculus Guardian system.
+Use Oculus Touch controllers to go to areas out of reach.<br>

-The examples use Oculus Touch controllers to "fly" around Rosetta and comet 67P.
+Use Oculus Touch controllers to "fly" around Rosetta and comet 67P.
 It implements a simple way to move around 3D by making a "velocity vector" from left to right controllers.<br>

 The distance between controllers is the speed (next to each other is the lowest speed).<br>